AnyLog-co/documentation/intro_to_anylog.md

 ## Agent Types

-Each node can assume one or more roles based on its configuration.
-The primary roles include:
+Each node in the AnyLog network can assume one or more functional roles based on its configuration.
+These roles are designed to enable distributed data storage, query processing, ingestion, and coordination—each playing a unique part in the overall system architecture.

 | **Role**                   | **Description**                                                               | **Notes**                                                          |
 |----------------------------|-------------------------------------------------------------------------------|--------------------------------------------------------------------|